Thousands wage war against ACTAck on Internet

 Poland is facing a new day of protests against a copyright agreement signed by Warsaw on Thursday.
 Opponents are staging demos and hacker attacks and say the ACTA treaty amounts to Internet censorship and gross violation of human rights.

-The somewhat similar SOPA/PIPA bills in the US caused worldwide demonstrations and a blackout by some of the world’s most-visited websites earlier in January.
+“People are feeling they were cheated by the government and that there is something wrong that there were no consultations and there was no possibility of a debate before the signature,” she told RT.The somewhat similar SOPA/PIPA bills in the US caused worldwide demonstrations and a blackout by some of the world’s most-visited websites earlier in January.
 The protests resulted in the shelving of the controversial legislation.